anmolsinghdz/Jewellery-Recommendation-System/README.md

 pip3 install -r requirements.txt

 ## Required Steps
-Developing a CNN multiclass image classifier to determine the jewelry type.
+Developing a CNN multiclass image classifier to determine the jewellery type.
 Creating image clustering models (for each jewelry type) by using Autoencoder + KMeans.
 Autoencoder is used for nonlinear dimension reduction of images.
 Building a simple front end for the user interaction.
 Developing a web application using Flask module in Python.